hexbus/ppebcr-docs/README.md

 ---

-The PPEB-cr project exists thanks to the combined efforts of multiple builders, developers, testers, and community members who contributed code, hardware, documentation, and real-world feedback.
+The PPEB project exists thanks to the combined efforts of multiple builders, developers, testers, and community members who contributed code, hardware, documentation, and real-world feedback.

 This documentation consolidates knowledge drawn directly from the original AtariAge thread, firmware releases, hardware designs, and builder discussions.